-Juggling academic responsibilities like schoolwork, essays, college prep and after school activities — not to mention a social life — can certainly be challenging!
-But with Sylvan's study skills program in the Milwaukee region, you can help your teen or pre teen prepare for an exciting yet challenging time in his or her life.
-We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management After all, equipping your child with effective study skills can translate into greater success in the classroom, in college and in future careers.
-Get in touch with us today to learn more about how our tutoring experts in the Milwaukee region can help your child fulfill goals and tackle any workload.
+Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
+That’s where Sylvan’s study skills program in the Milwaukee region can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
+Aimed at students in grades 4-12, our study skills program revolves around “higher order” thinking skills and strategies including academic planning, organization, active listening and resume preparation.
+These skills can make a lasting impact in the classroom, in college and in future careers.
+Find out how our tutoring experts in the Milwaukee region can help your son or daughter achieve goals and conquer any workload.

 We Can Help With All Kinds of Study Skills, Including:

 - Time Management

 Passing a test or exam is one thing, but there’s more to success in school than grades alone.
 This is why our study skills tutors in the Milwaukee region take a look at the larger picture.
 Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
 That includes teaching proven goal-setting strategies and study tips that can be used time and again.
 In addition to these life-long skills, we also continually reinforce positive attitudes, building your teen's confidence at a crucial point in his or her journey to adulthood.

 Our study skills program focuses on techniques for smarter studying, including: